The Scottish council ensures the voices of the medical profession in Scotland are heard.

 Immediate past chair (for one year after demitting office as Chairman) – N/A

-Co-opted members - to be confirmed
+Co-opted members -

-Scottish council meets three times a year.
 Meetings are open to council members only but non-members are welcome to attend by taking part in our committee visitors scheme.

-- Thursday 28 November 2019
+- Tuesday 28 November 2023

-All meetings take place at:
+All meetings are either virtual or take place at:

 14 Queen Street